darljed/splunk-react-custom-viz/README.md

 ## 📖 Overview

-**custom-forms** is a Splunk custom visualization that lets you use **React components** to display and interact with your search data.
+**react-viz** is a Splunk custom visualization that lets you use **React components** to display and interact with your search data.
 This enables rich, modern UIs within your Splunk dashboards.

 ---